echkode/PhantomBrigadeMod_Fixes/README.md

 ## OverlapUtility.OnAreaOfEffectAgainstUnits

 Inflicted heat and stagger damage was getting assigned to inflicted concussion damage.
 The fix puts the right amount in each of the damage categories.

-## ProjectileProximityFuseSystem

-Loop breaks instead of continues in a couple of places.
-Replace `break` with `continue` to process remaining projectiles.